edinburgh-napier/SET09102/notes/unit3_lifecycles/sdlc.md

 feedback loops, where progress may revert to earlier phases for refinement.
 The linear approach is often associated with rigid, waterfall models of development, where one stage must be completed before the next begins.
-This can be misleading for teams that use Agile, DevOps, or other methodologies that emphasize flexibility, continuous development, and the delivery of smaller, incremental changes rather than a single "complete" system.
+This can be misleading for teams that use Agile, DevOps, or other methodologies that emphasise flexibility, continuous development, and the delivery of smaller, incremental changes rather than a single "complete" system.

 The term "lifecycle" also implies that the process ends when the system is delivered or implemented,